garvin053/Movie-Theater-Seating-Challenge/README.md

 3. The reservation number(R###) will be in sequential order like (R001, R002, R003...) in the input file and all reservations are in the right format like (R001 2)

+4.For the purpose of public safety, group member can sit together, different group need to keep 3 seats distance in a row.

 ## Customer Satisfaction:

 1. Since customers are reserving seats for groups, they would prefer sitting togather.
 So the first priority will be to allocate seats for the group in a single row.